jessehouwing/azure-pipelines-msbuild-helper-task/README.md

 # Description

-This Extension contains a slowly growing collection of tasks that help you manipulate and (soon) validate the values of build variables.
+This extension contains a single task that helps you setup your MsBuild commandline parameters for common actions

 # Preview Notice